 What are the main categories of products?

-Chinese consumers pay close attention to which brand a product is labeled and tend to buy products from international brands, especially for products such as infant formula and diapers.
+Chinese citizens pay close attention to which brand a product is labeled and tend to buy products from overseas brands, especially products such as infant formula and infant diapers.

 - Baby food